mijkami/Laravel-Sorty/readme.md

 Projet de gestion de sorties parapente.

-# Installer le projet :
+# Install the projet :

 - Clone the project
 - Go to the application folder using `cd` command on your cmd or terminal